Substance Use and Abuse Issues

 If you are interested in finding out how to help yourself or someone else with an alcohol or drug use problem, contact the Counseling Center at ext.
 4292.
 You might also check into the following resources:

-www.coaf.org: Center on Addiction and the Family (formerly Children of Alcoholics Foundation), information on dealing with substance abuse in one's family.
+www.phoenixhouse.org/family/center-on-addiction-and-the-family: Center on Addiction and the Family (formerly Children of Alcoholics Foundation), information on dealing with substance abuse in one's family

 www.fascets.org: Fetal Alcohol Syndrome Consultation, Education and Training Services, Inc.

-www.nida.nih.gov: The National Institute on Drug Abuse, accurate information on all drugs of abuse, and has info. specifically geared for parents and teachers, students, etc. Some info might be a little more geared to a younger population in the "student" section.
+www.nida.nih.gov: The National Institute on Drug Abuse, accurate information on all drugs of abuse, and has info. specifically geared for parents and teachers, students, etc.; some info. is more geared to a younger population in the "NIDA Teens" section

 - 24/7 Iowa Drug and Alcohol Help Line

-866-242-4111 For substance abuse and gambling information, referral to treatment facilities and crisis counseling in Iowa.
+1-866-242-4111 for substance abuse and gambling information, referral to treatment facilities and crisis counseling in Iowa

 - Alcoholics Anonymous World Services Inc.

-- SAMHSA's (Substance Abuse & Mental Health Services Administration) 24-Hour Toll-Free Treatment Referral Helpline
+- SAMHSA's (Substance Abuse & Mental Health Services Administration) 24-Hour Toll-Free National Helpline

 Here are a few readings related to substance abuse.
 Some of these readings are available for check-out in Cole Library.